KrasniKot/holbertonschool-machine_learning/math/README.md

 - What is an inverse?
 How would you calculate it?
 - What are eigenvalues and eigenvectors?
 How would you calculate them?
 - What is definiteness of a matrix?
 How would you determine a matrix’s definiteness?

+### Bayesian Probability
+- What is Bayesian Probability?
+- What is Bayes’ rule and how do you use it?
+- What is a base rate?
+- What is a prior?
+- What is a posterior?
+- What is a likelihood?